• Skip to primary navigation

 Ben and I felt the best we ever felt after finishing our first Whole30 a few years ago.
 Now we try to eat whole foods for the majority of our diet, while splurging here and there.
 These banana muffins have become our favorite muffin recipe that uses whole ingredients and gives us a source of protein, fiber and an allowable amount of carbs.

 If you're trying to eat a little healthier, you know it can take a lot of prep and planning.
 I love this banana muffin recipe because there is no prep and clean up is super easy.
-(You dirty just the blender and the muffin pan.
-No need for a large mixing bowl!)
+(You dirty just a bowl and the muffin pan.)

 Ingredients